boez98/ARP_3rd_Assignment/README.md

 # Code
-I wasn't able to give as user input the ```TYPE```, the ```PORT``` and the ```HOST```, so you have to change it manually inside the code.

-My idea was to write in the ```run.sh``` something like the following code to pass the input setted from the user and give it to the code as argv, but I received crash errors and I wasn't able to fix it so I abandoned this idea without finding another solution:

-     echo Insert Type: 0 Shared Memory, 1 TCP-Client, 2 TCP-Server read TYPE

-     echo Insert Port
-     read PORT

-     echo Insert HOST
-     read HOST

-     ./master $TYPE $PORT $HOST

-The code work perfectly on the localhost both as server and as client, I have to try on different machine.
+The code work perfectly on the localhost both as server and as client, we have to try on different machine.

-I've noticed that when I am in client mode and I press the arrow or the print button, I send and receive the following integer:
+We've noticed that when we are in client mode and we press the arrow or the print button, we send and receive the following integer:

      values:
      Arrow    left 260, right 261, up 259, down 258